ExpoThree/last_to_leave_vc/README.md

-# 🎮 Pick a Corner!
-Discord Bot
+# 🎮 Last to Leave VC Discord Bot

-A fun elimination game bot for Discord voice channels.
-Users are randomly assigned to voice channels and eliminated if they are in the wrong one.
-Moderators can check participants, eliminate users, and add participants.
+A fun elimination game for Discord voice channels where users are eliminated until only one remains in the last voice channel!
+Moderators can check participants, eliminate users, and add new participants into the game.

 ## 🚀 Features